G-Ray/hyperdb/ARCHITECTURE.md

 ### Directed acyclic graph

 The combination of all operations performed on a HyperDB by all of its members forms a DAG (*directed acyclic graph*).
-Each database operations link backward to all of the known "heads" in the graph.
+Each write to the database (setting a key to a value) includes information to point backward at all of the known "heads" in the graph.

-For example, let's say Alice starts a new HyperDB and writes 2 values to it:
+To illustrate what this means, let's say Alice starts a new HyperDB and writes 2 values to it:

 ```
 // Feed